 - Postvention interventions to support individuals and communities bereaved or impacted by suicide

-- Multi-modal interventions that have a combination of primary prevention, secondary prevention and early intervention approaches – for example education programs for community members, combined with gatekeeper training and enhanced treatment and referral pathways.
+- Multi-modal interventions which have a combination of primary prevention, secondary prevention and early intervention approaches – for example education programs for community members, combined with gatekeeper training and enhanced treatment and referral pathways.

 Prevention First Framework